sammygb26/Obsidian/Learning/Foundations of Data Science/Logistic Regression.md

 ![[Pasted image 20220119000545.png]]
 *This is a variety of choices applies to c for a logistical regression classifier of approval for Income and Age*

-Here like in [[Linear Regression]] Income has been take log base 10 so just as in linear regression we can change bases to get a more accurate result.
+Here like in [[Foundations of Data Science/Linear Regression]] Income has been take log base 10 so just as in linear regression we can change bases to get a more accurate result.

 Another reason why logistic regression is useful is it works simple as a scoring system where the value we compare against c is a linear combination of say a persons data relating to their credit score.
 We can therefore if we want tell them these values so they can understand how to change it.